Snowflake-Labs/terraform-provider-snowflake/docs/resources/secret_with_basic_authentication.md

 page_title: "snowflake_secret_with_basic_authentication Resource - terraform-provider-snowflake"
 subcategory: ""
 description: |-
-  Secret with Basic Authentication where Secret's Type attribute is set to 'PASSWORD'.'
+  Secret with Basic Authentication where Secrets Type attribute is set to PASSWORD.
 ---

 # snowflake_secret_with_basic_authentication (Resource)

-Secret with Basic Authentication where Secret's Type attribute is set to 'PASSWORD'.
+Secret with Basic Authentication where Secrets Type attribute is set to PASSWORD.

 ## Example Usage